zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Zowe description

-Zowe is an open source project created to host technologies that benefit the Z platform.
+Zowe&trade; is an open source project created to host technologies that benefit the Z platform.
 It is a sub-project of [Open Mainframe Project](https://www.openmainframeproject.org/projects) which is part of the Linux Foundation.
 More information about Zowe is available at [https://zowe.org](https://zowe.org).

 ### Zowe FMIDs